Acts 26

 Acts 26:19-23I Was Not Disobedient

-19Whereupon, O king Agrippa, I was not disobedient unto the heavenly vision: 20But shewed first them at Damascus, and at Jerusalem, and throughout all the coasts of Judaea, and then to the Gentiles, that they should repent and turn to God, and do works meet for repentance.
+19Whereupon, O king Agrippa, I was not disobedient unto the heavenly vision: 20But shewed first unto them of Damascus, and at Jerusalem, and throughout all the coasts of Judaea, and then to the Gentiles, that they should repent and turn to God, and do works meet for repentance.
 21For these causes the Jews caught me in the temple, and went about to kill me.
 22Having therefore obtained help of God, I continue unto this day, witnessing both to small and great, saying none other things than those which the prophets and Moses did say should come: 23That Christ should suffer, and that he should be the first that should rise from the dead, and should shew light unto the people, and to the Gentiles.

 Paul has been a witness to both small and great.
 Kings and beggars.
 Philosophers and slaves.
 His witness was not stratified by social status.
 A centurion was as important as a governor.
 A household servant's faith mattered as much as a Pharisee's.
 This is the democratization of the Gospel that the Gentile mission enacted.
 The good news is not reserved for the powerful or the privileged.
 It comes to all.